-- (M-12) Expert racers who consistently ride at a pace 120% or slower than the winner of that race class may not participate in that class. - (M-13) The only people authorized to stop a race are the Race Director, Track Marshal, Starter or Corner Captain.
-This is done by displaying a waving red flag at all turns. - (M-14) When a race is stopped after the leader has finished at least 50% of scheduled race distance in whole laps, the race is complete and positions of the riders at the last complete lap over the finish line prior to the stop are the race finishing positions.
+(M-12) Expert racers who consistently ride at a pace 120% or slower than the winner of that race class may not participate in that class.

+(M-13) The only people authorized to stop a race are the Race Director, Track Marshal, Starter or Corner Captain.
+This is done by displaying a waving red flag at all turns.

+(M-14) When a race is stopped after the leader has finished at least 50% of scheduled race distance in whole laps, the race is complete and positions of the riders at the last complete lap over the finish line prior to the stop are the race finishing positions.
 At Race Director discretion, this rule may be applied if the race has not reached halfway.
 If a race is stopped and re-started it is considered a continuation of the same race.
 No aggregate timing will be applied, original grid positions will be used, and re-started race distance will be the scheduled full distance minus the number of whole laps completed by the race leader at the time of the flag.
-Races with a second stoppage will be re-started at 1⁄2 the scheduled distance.
+Races with a second stoppage will be restarted at 1⁄2 the scheduled distance.
 In the event of a third stoppage the race will be considered complete and finishing positions determined based on the most recent whole lap by the race leader minus one.
-If less than two consecutive laps were completed in any of the starts, the race is considered canceled, with no result.
-If a rider falls during the race, up to and including the point of the red flag, that rider will be scored DNF, and may not re-start.
+If less than two consecutive laps were race, up to and including the point of the red flag, that rider will be scored DNF, and may not re-start.
 Riders who do not participate in the original start may not join a re-started race.